vbacollective/wasabi/docs/API_REFERENCE.md

 Sends a text message.

-Internally, Wasabi converts the VBA Unicode string to UTF-8 using `WideCharToMultiByte`, then constructs a masked WebSocket text frame.
+Internally, Wasabi converts the VBA Unicode string to UTF‑8 using `WideCharToMultiByte`, then constructs a masked WebSocket text frame.
 The payload length is encoded using the appropriate tier:

-* 7-bit for payloads up to 125 bytes
+* 7‑bit for payloads up to 125 bytes.
-* 16-bit with prefix `0x7E` for payloads up to 65535 bytes
+* 16‑bit with prefix `0x7E` for payloads up to 65535 bytes.
-* 64-bit with prefix `0x7F` for larger payloads
+* 64‑bit with prefix `0x7F` for larger payloads.

 The frame is transmitted via `send` in a loop to handle partial writes.

+If a **compression handler** is registered and `permessage‑deflate` was negotiated, the payload is compressed before framing.
+Middlewares can also modify the data before compression.

 #### Returns